pierre-chx/pierre-chx.github.io/teachings/attack-kubernetes-cluster/session1.md

 Your cluster should now be partly initialized !

 Now, you need to install a pod network add-on to be able to make microservices available.
-On the master node, first activate `kubectl' by pasting the following commands:
+On the master node, first activate `kubectl` by pasting the following commands:
 ```
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config